-- percentage of population of working age qualified to at least NVQ level 3 (or equivalent) - percentage of adults with poor literacy and numeracy skills - number of households within a 15 minute walk (approx. 1.2km) from a Primary School - number of households within a 20 minute walk (approx. 1.6km) from a Secondary School
+3 To maintain and improve the opportunities for everyone to acquire the skills needed to find and remain in work and improve access to educational facilities.
+Social percentage of population of working age qualified to at least NVQ level 3 (or equivalent) percentage of adults with poor literacy and numeracy skills number of households within a 15 minute walk (approx. 1.2km) from a Primary School number of households within a 20 minute walk (approx. 1.6km) from a Secondary School

 4 To improve access to retail and community facilities.

-- number of households within a 15 minute walk (approx. 1.2km) from a superstore/town centre/high street shopping facilities) - number of households within a 15 minute walk (approx. 1.2km) from a convenience store - number of households within a 15 minute walk (approx. 1.2km) from community facilities (e.g. community hall, place of worship, library)
+Social number of households within a 15 minute walk (approx. 1.2km) from a superstore/town centre/high street shopping facilities) number of households within a 15 minute walk (approx. 1.2km) from a convenience store number of households within a 15 minute walk (approx. 1.2km) from community facilities (e.g. community hall, place of worship, library)

-- 5 To create cohesive, safe and crime resistant communities - all crime number of crimes per 1000 residents per annum - number of domestic burglaries per 1,000 households
+5 To create cohesive, safe and crime resistant communities Social all crime - number of crimes per 1000 residents per annum number of domestic burglaries per 1,000 households